AdyGCode/SaaS-FED-Notes/session-11/S10-Introducing-Laravel-v12.md

    INFO  Application key set successfully.
 ```

-Once it gets tot his point, we now make a decision about the Database we will use.
+Once it gets to this point, we now make a decision about the Database we will use.

 ### Select the Database technology to use